zanedr/front-end-submissions-public/1701/mod-3/self-directed/keji_amos/1-checkin.md

 #### MVP

  - Users can give each other wins and loses in web app

 #### Nice To Haves

  - Slackbot

 #### Biggest Challenges

 -  Create a database
 -  Create an API
 -  Testing

+### Instructor Notes

+* You'll need need a backend for something like this.
+* Look into slack hooks for node.
+* it would be cool to see how many wins and losses someone is averaging (graph something to display)

+For Next Check-in:

+* start looking into slack-webhook
+* set up node and knex / DB